rails/rails/guides/source/form_helpers.md

 </select>
 ```

 Notice that, when the form is submitted, there will be no single value in the `params` hash that contains the full date.
 Instead, there will be several values with special names like `"birth_date(1i)"`.
-However, Active Record knows how to assemble these values into a full date, based on the declared type of the model attribute.
+However, Active Model knows how to assemble these values into a full date, based on the declared type of the model attribute.
 So we can pass `params[:person]` to `Person.new` or `Person#update` just like we would if the form used a single field to represent the full date.

-In addition to the [`date_select`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html#method-i-date_select) helper, Rails provides [`time_select`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html#method-i-time_select) which outputs select boxes for hour and minute.
+In addition to the [`date_select`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html#method-i-date_select) helper, Rails provides [`time_select`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html#method-i-time_select) which outputs select boxes for the hour and minute.
 There is [`datetime_select`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html#method-i-datetime_select) as well which combines both date and time select boxes.

 ### Select Boxes for Individual Temporal Components